High Adventure Team Patch

 Designed for youth and adult Scout leaders and anyone who works or spends time in remote environments, this course teaches advanced skills to be used in emergencies when help from professional first responders may be far away.
 Scouts and Scout leaders will likely find this the most valuable program they'll ever take.

-WRFA is based on the Boy Scouts of America Wilderness First Aid Curriculum and Doctrine Guidelines (including Philmont and the other High Adventure Bases).
+WRFA is based on Scouting America's Wilderness First Aid Curriculum and Doctrine Guidelines (including Philmont and the other High Adventure Bases).

 Completion of this training provides a two year certification through the American Red Cross or the Emergency Care and Safety Institute.
 Completion of this training is a requirement for earning the High Adventure Leader Award.

-Prerequisites: Participants in this training must be at least 14 years old and hold current adult CPR/AED certification.
+Prerequisites: Participants must be at least 14 years old, hold current adult CPR/AED certification and online trainings in Weather Hazards, Safe Swim Defense and Safety Afloat.

 Fees: A nominal fee is charged.